First Nations Leadership Training

 - Whitehorse-based deliveries: an individual student can register in a Whitehorse-based First Nations Leadership Training delivery.
 The curriculum and material covers the full range of the FNLT program, provides highly transferable skills, and is reflective of the diversity among YFN governance models and approaches.
-Suitable for both current or future leaders.
+Suitable for both current and future leaders.

 Participants who would be interested in the First Nations Leadership Training program include:

 - Currently elected or appointed members of a First Nation government (contracted training or Whitehorse-based training)